What we do

 Sukma Dwi Andrina

-Andrina is a lawyer and entrepreneur from Indonesia with a passion for sustainable development.
-She runs a consultancy business in Stockholm in this area, where she does legal research and communications for different organisations.
-Prior to coming to Stockholm, she worked as an associate in different law firms in Jakarta, mostly advising energy projects.
+Andrina is a lawyer and entrepreneur from Indonesia with a passion for education.
+She runs a consultancy business in Stockholm with main activity in international law research and project management.
+Prior to coming to Stockholm, she worked as an associate in a law firm in Jakarta, mostly advising energy projects and labour negotiations.
 She holds an LL.M in American Legal System from University of Minnesota Law School and an LL.M in International Environmental Law from Stockholm University.

 Linguistic Adviser & Deputy Member of the Board